chapatt/bwog/README.md

 ```

 ## Daemon
-The nodejs app can be run however you prefer to run services on your system.
+The nodejs app can be run however you prefer to run daemons on your system.
 A systemd unit file is included at `static-site-generator.service`.

 ## Configuration
 The included `.env.example` can be copied to `.env` and the values replaced.

 The javascript oauth library Passport is used to authenticate via Google account.
-You must set up an oauth2 client on the Google Developer Console in the Google Auth Platform and enter the credentials here.
+You must set up an oauth2 client on the Google Developer Console in the Google Auth Platform and copy the credentials here:
 ```
 GOOGLE_OAUTH_CLIENT_ID=12345ABCDE
 GOOGLE_OAUTH_CLIENT_SECRET=12345ABCDE
 ```
-Set the id of the user to whom you wish to allow post access:
+The id of the user to whom you wish to allow post access:
 ```
 GOOGLE_OAUTH_AUTHORIZED_USER_ID=12345ABCDE
 ```
-Set a long random string here to encrypt the session:
+A long random string to encrypt the session:
 ```
 SESSION_SECRET=12345ABCDE
 ```
-The path to your static files (where they should be generated) should be set here:
+The path to your static files (where they should be generated):
 ```
 PUBLIC_PATH=/var/www/example
 ```